 Anyway, just take a look at the screen shot below with three typical quotes by Anthony:

 Try to find a sentence that inspires or incites action.

 The other two are “call to action” like sentences focusing very much on the verb.
 It’s socialize in the second example and subscribe in the third one.

 Look at the format.
 Anthony sometimes uses additional characters to highlight a quote.

 On a side note: did you notice the headlines of these postings?
 They weren’t bad either.

 - The first example lacks one thing though the answer to “what’s in it for me”.
 Anthony provides it putting in brackets because I missed the opportunity to mention it directly in the sentence: [web popularity].

 - In the second example Anthony manages to identify the crucial aspect of getting more clients these days, it’s the socializing.
 I even wrote a post on that a few months later.

 - In the last example you probably still wonder why to subscribe to the blogs listed n my post.
 Anthony provides the answer, or two: fresh voices, SEO and similar disciplines.
 He could have stopped at “subscribe to these blogs” to mimic a simple call to action but he left the user a choice, you may want and the he offered the reasons why.
 Everything happened in a very short sentence.

 They show that not only you are speaking and voicing your opinion but that you are supporting and expressing someone else’s opinion.

 Now what?
 How do you find these quotes?
 I’m afraid you have to read the whole posts at first.
 Don’t just scan superficially like most people including me do it.

-I implemented a tool called Markerly on my blog after Topsy discontinued their Twitter buttons.
+I implemented an inline on demand social media sharing tool on my blog after Topsy discontinued their Twitter buttons.